7 free harm reduction tools and resources for support

 Harm reduction is “a set of practical strategies and ideas” that decrease the risks of using drugs.
 It’s also a movement “built on a belief in, and respect for, the rights of people who use drugs.”

 Harm reduction is a kinder way to support people who use or used drugs.
-It’s also an effective in reducing the risk of overdose deaths and the spread of infections.
+It’s also effective in reducing the risk of overdose deaths and the spread of infections.

 Whether you’re using drugs or trying not to, there are free tools and resources that can help you keep yourself safer.